-Some activities including industrial development and noisy sport and recreation have the potential to cause nuisance to communities and other sensitive use through environmental emissions including air and noise pollution, and odours.
+Some activities including industrial development and noisy sport and recreation have the potential to cause nuisance to communities and other sensitive uses through environmental emissions including air, noise and odour pollution.

 Certain developments need to be planned and effectively managed to avoid or minimise any potential adverse impacts from emissions and hazardous materials.
 This means separating sensitive uses from development and activities that pose a risk.
 This can be achieved by either locating the development or activity away from sensitive uses, or by ensuring development for a sensitive use does not encroach on land for industrial development or sport and recreation activities.